caprivacy/caprivacy/index.md

 * [XFinity](https://pc2.mypreferences.com/Comcast/Opt-Out/AffiliateSharing)

 # Updating
-Please send a pull request!
-Very simple.
+Prefer direct links to the California section or form and just send a pull request!
 Changes will be merged in and updated.